 Wetlands

-The rainwear industry is dominated mainly by synthetic and non-biodegradable materials, which significantly contribute to plastic pollution.
-To combat this issue, Wetlands has developed a water-resistant, 100% biodegradable, and renewable composite material, and transformed it into a warm and stylish outdoor jacket.
-This innovative material is made from wool, linen, linseed oil, and seaweed derivatives, and it is dyed using waste materials from landscape maintenance and ecosystem conservation.
-As a result, the material is not only environmentally friendly but also regenerative by nature.
+The rainwear industry, dominated by synthetic and non-biodegradable materials, significantly contributes to plastic pollution.
+To address this problem, Wetlands designed a water-resistant, 100% biodegradable, and renewable composite material and translated the material into a warm and stylish outdoor jacket.
+The material is crafted from wool, and seaweed derivatives, and is dyed using waste materials from landscape maintenance and ecosystem conservation.
+This makes the material not only environmentally friendly, but regenerative by nature.

 Project Vision